swisscom/tomcat-external-configuration/README.md

 cd ../..
 ```

-Then add the newly generated tars to `repo/tomcat{7,8}/index.yml` push the app again.
+Then add the newly generated tars to `repo/tomcat{7,8}/index.yml` and push the app again.